 The following procedures are meant to assist students seeking academic accommodations because of learning disabilities:

-- For information about learning accommodations, undergraduate students and prospective students must first contact the Office of the Dean of Academic Success.
+- For information about learning accommodations, undergraduate students and prospective students must first contact the Office of Student Success.
 Graduate students should contact their program director.

-- Upon request, a meeting will be arranged promptly between the student and the dean or program director to review policies and procedures, to assess the particular situation, and to give guidance about how to proceed.
+- Upon request, a meeting will be arranged promptly between the student and the Office of Student Success or program director to review policies and procedures, to assess the particular situation, and to give guidance about how to proceed.

-- The dean or program director will review the documentation to make certain that the accommodations are both supported by the diagnostic data and are reasonable.
+- The Office of Student Success or program director will review the documentation to make certain that the accommodations are both supported by the diagnostic data and are reasonable.
 Reasonableness will be considered both in terms of protecting the integrity of the academic program at Hollins and in terms of economic feasibility.
 Each student’s situation will be considered on its own merits.
 The university recognizes that disabilities with the same diagnostic label may manifest themselves differently in different students and require different accommodations.

-- The dean or program director will write a letter specifying the accommodations that have been approved.
+- The Office of Student Success or program director will write a letter specifying the accommodations that have been approved.
 It is the responsibility of the student to share this letter with professors.
 This letter will remain in force for the duration the student attends the institution unless a student’s accommodations change.

-- Students who encounter difficulties with their accommodations should contact the dean of academic success or graduate program director.
+- Students who encounter difficulties with their accommodations should contact the Office of Student Success or graduate program director.
 If the student has a grievance about an accommodation, an appeal can be made to the Academic Policy Committee, which has final authority.

 (References: National Joint Committee on Learning Disabilities (NJCLD), (1988).
 Letter to NJCLD member organizations.
 National Association of Student Personnel Administrators (NASPA), (1994).
 A Student Affairs Guide to the ADA & Disabilities Issues.)

-Physical Disabilities: Students with physical disabilities should provide documentation of the disability to the dean of academic success (or graduate program director) and the director of health and counseling services.
+Physical Disabilities: Students with physical disabilities should provide documentation of the disability to the Office of Student Success (or graduate program director) and the director of health and counseling services.
 The documentation must come from a qualified health professional and must include a list of recommended accommodations.
-The dean (or graduate program director) and the director of health and counseling services will consult with the student to determine reasonable accommodations.
-The dean of academic success (or graduate program director) will write a letter to the student’s instructors informing them of the accommodations.
+The Office of Student Success (or graduate program director) and the director of health and counseling services will consult with the student to determine reasonable accommodations.
+The Office of Student Success (or graduate program director) will write a letter to the student’s instructors informing them of the accommodations.